apache/airflow/docs/apache-airflow/core-concepts/params.rst

 ======

 Params are how Airflow provides runtime configuration to tasks.
+Also defined Params are used to render a nice UI when triggering manually.
 When you trigger a DAG manually, you can modify its Params before the dagrun starts.
 If the user-supplied values don't pass validation, Airflow shows a warning instead of creating the dagrun.
 (For scheduled runs, the default values are used.)